 JOHANN - Joint development of Small Cruise Ship tourism heritage products in the Southern Baltic Sea Region

 Small cruise ship businesses did not plan travels to small cities in the South Baltic area, although the cities are quite attractive - some of their old towns are even registered as UNESCO world heritage sites.
 Basic information about the small ports was lacking, as well as a fitting visitor's program for short visits in the area.
-JOHANN changed this situation by creating handbooks presenting necessary information to attract the businesses to the small city ports in the future.

 What did the project create?